cheekeet86/project_3/documents/Executive Summary.md

 # Executive Summary

-In recent years we have seen a proliferation of mobile games, eSports (making their debut in the 2019 South-East Asian Games in Manila) and hydrid games (boardgame-theme mobile games).
+In recent years we have seen a proliferation of mobile games, eSports (making their debut in the 2019 South-East Asian Games in Manila) and hydrid games (boardgame-themed mobile games).
 For example, my team has observed growing popularities of various gaming forums in Reddit.com (a social media news platform).

 My team has recently developed a machine learning model which classify Reddit posts (from gaming Subreddits) with a high accuracy of 89%.
 In addition, we have also conducted sentiment analysis for gaming posts.